 For employees using primarily mobile devices, e.g. people working directly with customers, there are Frontline Worker Plans available.

 Remember that Exchange Kiosk provides only a small 2GB Mailbox that can be accessed by a browser or POP3 protocol, which means no real synchronization with Outlook.

 Additionally, F3 options give access to Power Apps and automation tools.
 Microsoft 365 F3 also includes advanced security features.

 There are a couple of questions that customers often ask.

-What is the difference between Office 365 Business and Office 365 Pro Plus?
+What is the difference between Microsoft 365 Business and Microsoft 365 Apps?

 Is the Office client the only difference between E1 and E3?

 Of course not.
 There are much more security options in E3 such as email and documents encryption and DLP.
-You have better control over you inboxes, mail flow, and data analytics.
-E3 gives you access to on-premise enterprise licenses where E1 offers only standard license.
+You have better control over your inboxes, mail flow, and data analytics.
+E3 gives you access to on-premises enterprise licenses where E1 offers only a standard license.